ThomasCai/thomascai.github.io/_posts/2023-03-22-about-relate-chat.md

 ---
 layout: post
-title: 关于最近的闲聊
+title: About relate chat
 author: ThomasCai
 tags:
-- 生活记录
+- life record
 date: 2023-03-22 17:56 +0800
 ---

-这是一个样例，测试一下Markdown的格式。
+This is a test.

 The Jekyll theme **Not Pure Poole** v0.1.0 was released!